TXT to HTML Converter — Free Online

 Quality tips for TXT → HTML

 Document conversion quality depends mostly on the source.
 Plain text always converts cleanly — there is no formatting to lose.
 Documents with complex layouts (tables, columns, embedded images, callouts) survive conversion better between formats with similar capabilities (DOCX ↔ PDF) and less well between very different formats (DOCX → TXT strips every visual element).
 For best fidelity when converting TXT to HTML, make sure the source is the highest-quality original you have — converting an already-converted file (a PDF that came from a scanned image, say) will inherit all of the losses from the earlier conversion in addition to whatever this conversion does.
 FileChange does not add any extra loss beyond what the format change strictly requires.
+Because the source carries no formatting of its own, the conversion preserves your text and line breaks while special characters like the angle brackets and ampersand are safely escaped so they show literally rather than being read as markup.
+Don't expect headings or bold — plain text has no styling to promote.

 Troubleshooting